padogrid/catalog-bundles/README.md

 ### Creating New Online Bundles

 You can use the following bundle templates to quickly create bundle repos.
-Please see the [Using Bundle Templates](https://github.com/padogrid/padogrid/wiki/Using-Bundle-Templates) section in the PadoGrid manual for details.
+Please see the [Using Bundle Templates](https://github.com/padogrid/padogrid/wiki/Using-Bundle-Templates) section in the [PadoGrid Manual](https://github.com/padogrid/padogrid/wiki) for details.

 - [Geode Bundle Template](https://github.com/padogrid/bundle-geode-template)
 - [Hazelcast Bundle Template](https://github.com/padogrid/bundle-hazelcast-template)